 1. Our students need tools to organize their writing.
 The Write from the Beginning and Beyond strategy has been a signature practice at Pt.
 Dume School.
-This strategy has mastered by former Pt.
+This strategy has been mastered by former Pt.
 Dume teachers and must be mastered by former Cabrillo and new teachers/principal.

 2. Our Pt.
-Dume and Cabrillo students show a greater need in Math than Language Arts as evidenced by the 2018-2019 CAASPP Summative.
+Dume and Cabrillo students show a greater need in Math than Language Arts as evidenced by the 2018-2019 and the 2019 - 2020 CAASPP Summative, and the 2020 - 2021 aMath verses the aRead.
 EL students also show greater need in math than ELA as evidenced by the 2018-2019 CAASPP Summative.
-The MES teachers will learn and master CGI-Math instruction strategies over the next three years to help our students.
+The MES teachers will learn and master CGI-Math instruction strategies over the next year to help our students.
 Teachers will be skilled at assigning tasks and reading the DreamBox Dashboard.

-3. Our first and second grade students need help with Foundational Literacy Skills (see Fall Benchmark results in the attachments section of this plan).
-Our 1st and 2nd grade teachers will learn and master early reading instructional strategies to help our students.
+3. Our first, second, and third grade students need help with Foundational Literacy Skills (see Fall Benchmark results in the attachments section of this plan).
+Our 1st, 2nd, and 3rd grade teachers will learn and master early reading instructional strategies to help our students.
 MES will use blended learning programs to help students acquire Foundational Literacy Skills by using Words their Way and Lexia.

-Metric/Indicator Baseline/Actual Outcome Expected Outcome 1st grade January 2020 Fastbridge Reading 3% of students are advanced 12% of students will be advanced on the January 2021 FR 3rd - 5th grade 18-19 SBAC MATH Summative 28% of students are advanced 50% of students will be advanced 3rd - 5th grade 18 - 19 SBAC MATH Summative - EL Sub Group 11.7% met standard (2/17 students) 18-19 Summative 33.3% will meet standard (6/18 EL Students) 19-20 Summative
+Metric/Indicator Baseline/Actual Outcome Expected Outcome 2nd grade January 2021 Fastbridge Reading 23% of students are advanced 35% of students will be advanced on the January 3rd grade 2022 FB 3rd - 5th grade 20-21 SBAC MATH Summative 11% of students are advanced (using aMath) 22% of students will be advanced as measured on the spring CAASPP Summative

+Metric/Indicator Baseline/Actual Outcome Expected Outcome 3rd - 5th grade 18 - 19 SBAC MATH Summative - EL Sub Group 77% met standard (using aMath) 80% of ELs will meet standard as measured by the 21-22 spring CAASPP Summative